NLeSC/litstudy/_sources/installation.rst.txt

 Jupyter
 -------

-To use litstudy from a Jupyter notebook, use the following command:
+To use LitStudy from a Jupyter notebook, use the following command:

 .. code-block:: bash